team113sanger/dermatlas_germlinepost_nf/docs/source/user_docs/analysis_sop.md

 - The path to the normal samples `.tsv`  file (generated in Step 1)
 - The output directory to publish results into

 There is a large set of other parameters specified within the config file but won't normally need changing.
 These other parameters mostly modify which steps are included in a pipeline run and paths to reference files.
-For convenience of maintaining the pipeline in a way that in can be run on or off farm22, all the reference files used by the pipeline are softimes stored in
+For convenience of maintaining the pipeline in a way that in can be run on or off farm22, all the reference files used by the pipeline are duplicated in `/lustre/scratch127/casm/teams/team113//secure-lustre/projects/dermatlas/resources/dermatlas`.

-`/lustre/scratch127/casm/teams/team113//secure-lustre/projects/dermatlas/resources/dermatlas`.
 These are direct copies of the resources directory you might find in other dermatlas PUs

 Should you need one an example config file is included below:
 **germline.config**